-Indoor life poses perils that birds do not normally face in the wild, such as windows, ceiling fans, ovens, doorways, sinks, and toilets.
-Clipping a bird's wings can help limit their access to dangers such as these.
+Safety inside the home is another big reason why most bird owners choose to clip their pets.
+Indoor life poses perils that birds do not normally face in the wild.
+These include things such as windows, ceiling fans, ovens, doorways, sinks, and toilets.
+Clipping a bird's wings can help limit their access to these dangers.

-Another reason that many pet birds have their wings clipped is because it forces the bird to be more dependent on its owner.
-Many believe that this can serve to enhance the bird/human bond, although there are countless flighted pet birds that enjoy close relationships with their human families.
+Clipping a pet bird's wings also forces the bird to be more dependent on its owner.
+Many people believe that this can serve to enhance the bond between a bird and its human.
+However, there are countless flighted pet birds that enjoy close relationships with their human families.

 Others have different reasons for not trimming their birds.
 Show birds, for example, have the best chance of winning when they are fully feathered.

 Putting some thought into the reasons for and against wing clipping will help you make the best choice for your pet.
-Talk to your avian veterinarian and get his or her input, and discuss the options with your family members.
-With careful consideration, you are sure to make a decision that will satisfy the needs of both you are your favorite feathered friend.
+Talk to your avian veterinarian to get his input and be sure to discuss the options with your family members.
+With careful consideration, you are sure to make a decision that will satisfy the needs of both you and your favorite feathered friend.

 If you do decide to clip your bird's wings, be sure to learn as much about the process as possible.
 Be sure to follow the steps to safely clip the wings and make a good decision about which clipping style is right for your bird.
 Not every method is right for every bird breed.